Teaching & Innovation Laboratory

 In this teaching and innovation laboratory students develop innovative Apps in small teams, under real conditions and tight project deadlines, for real customers from industry, society and the public sector.
 They experience the latest technologies and development tools, and the theory and methods of software engineering and project management.
 They also make valuable experience in teamwork and in communication with the “clients”.

-Master students only: This winter term we conduct the second global iteration of M-Lab, where students will have the chance to work together in globally distributed teams with students from other partner universities.
+Master students only: This winter term we conduct the third global iteration of M-Lab, where students will have the chance to work together in globally distributed teams with students from other partner universities.

 M-Lab consists of two parts: a practical part and a theoretical part.
 In the practical part, the teams will work on a software project and go through all phases of software development, including problem definition, requirements gathering, analysis, design, implementation, integration, testing, software delivery and presentation.
 A company, an association, or an authority will provide the project goals.
 In the theoretical part, each project phase of the software life cycle will be discussed and reflected.
 The topics will be timed to correspond to the expected project progress of the team.
 The teams will give a presentation on each topic (e.g., requirements analysis) and the theoretical elements (e.g., methods, tools, procedures) that are suited best for the project and why.
 Their challenges, current and past project decisions, as well as the alternative options they have considered, will be discussed and reflected with the teaching assistants and the other teams.